 Local Boards Report the surplus/deficit of local boards that are fully consolidated.
 For proportionally consolidated local boards, report only the municipality's proportional share of the surplus/deficit.
-The following functional categories are provided for local boards: transit operations; water operations; sewer operations; libraries; cemeteries; recreation, community centres and arenas; business improvement areas.
+The following functional categories are provided for local boards: transit operations; water operations; wastewater operations; solid waste operations; libraries; cemeteries; recreation, community centres and arenas; business improvement areas.
 Line 5030 Transit Operations Report the operating surplus/deficit of local boards for Transit operations on this line.
 Line 5035 Water Operations Report the operating surplus/deficit of local boards for Water operations on this line.
 Line 5040 Wastewater Operations Report the operating surplus/deficit of local boards for Wastewater operations on this line.
 Line 5041 Solid Waste Operations Report the operating surplus/deficit of local boards for Solid waste operations on this line.
 Line 5045 Libraries Report the operating surplus/deficit of local boards for Libraries on this line.
 Line 5050 Cemeteries Report the operating surplus/deficit of local boards for Cemeteries on this line.
-Line 5055 Recreation, Community Centres and Arenas Report the operating surplus/deficit of local boards for Recreation, Community Centres and Arenas on this line.
+Line 5055 Recreation, Community Centres and Arenas FIR2022 Schedule 70 Consolidated Statement of Financial Position 70 - 14 Report the operating surplus/deficit of local boards for Recreation, Community Centres and Arenas on this line.
 Line 5060 Business Improvement Area Report the operating surplus/deficit of local boards for Business Improvement Areas on this line.
 Line 5076 Other Please enter description Report the operating surplus/deficit of other local boards not listed in lines 5030 to 5060.
 Line 5077 Other Please enter description Report the operating surplus/deficit of other local boards not listed in lines 5030 to 5060.
 Line 5078 Other Please enter description Report the operating surplus/deficit of other local boards not listed in lines 5030 to 5060.
 Line 5079 Other Please enter description Report the operating surplus/deficit of other local boards not listed in lines 5030 to 5060.
 Line 5098 Total Local Boards The Local boards balance at the end of the year is equal to the sum of lines 5030 through 5079.
 Line 5080 Equity in Government Business Enterprises Equity in Government Business Enterprises is automatically carried-forward from the Continuity of Government Business Enterprise section in Schedule 10 on SLC 10 6090 01.
 Line 6601 Unfunded Employee Benefits Accumulated surplus may include amounts to be recovered from future revenues.
 Report the unfunded employee benefits on this line.
-Line 6602 Unfunded Landfill closure costs Report the unfunded landfill closure costs on this line.
+70 - 15 Line 6602 Unfunded Landfill closure costs FIR2022 Consolidated Statement of Financial Position Report the unfunded landfill closure costs on this line.
 Line 6603 Unfunded Remediation costs of contaminated sites Report the unfunded remediation costs of contaminated sites on this line.
 Line 6610 Other: Please describe:

-Other: Please describe: Line 6620
+Line 6620 Other: Please describe:

-Other: Please describe: Line 6630
+Line 6630 Other: Please describe:

 Line 6640 Other: Please describe:

 Line 6699 Total Other Automatically calculated, this line is the sum of lines 6601 to 6640.
 Line 9971 Total Accumulated Surplus Total Accumulated is automatically calculated.
 It is the sum of lines 6410 to 6431, 5098, 5080, and 6699.
 Line 9971 should be equal to Line 9970.
-Consolidated Statement of Financial Position SCHEDULE 72: Continuity of Taxes Receivable General Information This series of schedules is only completed by Single-Tier or Lower-Tier municipalities.
+FIR2022 Schedule 70 Consolidated Statement of Financial Position 70 - 16 SCHEDULE 72: Continuity of Taxes Receivable General Information This series of schedules is only completed by Single-Tier or Lower-Tier municipalities.
 In a two-tier system, even though the Upper-Tier municipality sets an upper-tier tax rate, the Upper-Tier municipality does not complete this schedule because taxes are collected by lower-tier municipalities.
 This schedule provides information on adjustments to the balance sheet item, taxes receivable, in SLC 70 0699 01.
 This schedule consists of the following sections: